sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 Visit `http://localhost:8080/hello` on your local machine to view the response of our application.
 You can stop the server by pressing Ctrl + C.

-Now you have a strong basis for developing your own cloud application for `SCP Cloud Foundry` using the `SAP Cloud SDK`.
+Now you have a strong basis for developing your own cloud application for `SAP Business Technology Platform Cloud Foundry` using the `SAP Cloud SDK`.
 In the following tutorials you will learn about more advanced uses of the `SAP Cloud SDK`.

 [DONE]
 [ACCORDION-END]